fernandoandreotti/cinc-challenge2017/README.md

 ## Downloading Challenge data

-For downloading the challenge using `wget` in Linux or Mac use:
+For downloading the challenge using `wget` in a Linux machine:

 ```bash
  wget -r -np --no-parent http://www.physionet.org/physiobank/database/challenge/2017/training/ -A mat -P training/